HTTP origins that are allowed in CORS requests.

 RFC6454 (section 6.2).
 In

-is not a valid origin (but the string null
+particular the string * is not a valid origin (but the string null

 is).